evearmstrong/OptForNNetwork/README.md

 The script "Read-DA-Results...ipynb" plots the cost function versus beta, parameter values versus beta, and prints the precise values of the parameters given a user-specified value of beta.

+* STEP 6: Run prediction, via the estimated parameters (and change the injected current to 'current_square.dat', if you want to look at 'quiescenct' and 'active' mode).

+Now use the generative model to make a prediction for future times.
+To do this, replace the parameter values with the estimates from Ipopt.
+And compare the resulting integration to the integration of the original ("true") model.

+If you want to look at the 'quiescence' versus 'active' modes of circuit activity described in the paper, you need to change the injected currents given to the neuron models.
+That is: rather than using the chaotic-plus-step injected currents that were used to generate the data used in the DA procedure, use: "current_square.dat" for each neuron.
+This you can specify in the first few lines of the generative script "GenerativeModel...ipynb".